Male Pattern Hair Loss: Can Finasteride Help?

 | Efficacy alone | High — 85% improvement over 5 years | Moderate |

 Used together, finasteride and minoxidil represent the most effective non-surgical approach to male pattern baldness currently available.
-See our full comparison guide: Male Balding: Your Complete Treatment Guide.
+See: Male Balding: Your Complete Treatment Guide.

 Side Effects & Safety

 Finasteride 1mg has a well-established safety profile built over 25+ years of clinical use.
-The most discussed potential side effects are sexual in nature:
+The most discussed potential side effects are sexual in nature, occurring in approximately 1–2% of users at the 1mg dose:

-- Erectile dysfunction — similarly rare at this dose
+- Erectile dysfunction — similarly rare at the 1mg hair loss dose

 - Reduced ejaculate volume — uncommon

-Not for women: Finasteride must not be taken or even handled by women, particularly those who are pregnant or may become pregnant, due to the risk of foetal abnormality.
-Always store securely out of reach of women and children.
+Not for women: Finasteride must not be taken or handled by women, particularly those who are pregnant or may become pregnant, due to the risk of foetal abnormality.
+Always store securely out of reach.

 How to Get Finasteride in the UK

-Finasteride is a prescription-only medicine.
-Access Doctor is a GPhC-registered online pharmacy.
+Finasteride is a prescription-only medicine and cannot be purchased over the counter.
+Access Doctor is a GPhC-registered online pharmacy (registration number 9011198).
 Complete a short online medical consultation, reviewed by our GPhC-registered pharmacist independent prescribers.
-If approved, your finasteride is dispatched in discreet packaging — typically arriving via Royal Mail Tracked 24 next working day for orders before 3pm.
-You can order finasteride with next day delivery and take the first step toward protecting and recovering your hair today.
-Many men find our finasteride online consultation UK service faster and more convenient than visiting a GP.
+If approved, your finasteride is dispatched in discreet packaging — typically arriving via Royal Mail Tracked 24 the next working day for orders before 3pm.

 Finasteride 1mg

 MHRA-approved oral tablet.
-Reduces DHT to slow and reverse male pattern hair loss.
+Reduces scalp DHT by up to 70%.
 85% improvement rate over 5 years.

 Is finasteride the best treatment for male pattern hair loss?